interstar/processing-sampling-robot/README.md

 // Processing is a great random / algorithmic graphics environment, and you can easily
 // make your own covers simply by creating your own instance of an IGraphic object
-// The argument here is the title which will be added to the instrument IGraphic graphic = new RandomRects("My Instrument");
+// The argument here is the title which will be added to the instrument IGraphic cover = new RandomRects("My Instrument");

 // This defines the particular robot / parameters you want
 // myInstrument is the root for the file names,
-// graphic is the IGraphic class to draw the cover
+// cover is the IGraphic class to draw the cover
-// noteRangeOcsStartStep specifies the note range.
+// noteRangeOctsStartStep specifies the note range :
-// noteRangeOctsStartStep(numerOfOctaves, startNote, step between each sampled note (in semitones)
+// noteRangeOctsStartStep(numerOfOctaves, startNote, step between each sampled note (in semitones))
 // volRange(minVolume, maxVolume, volumeStep)
 // last args are
 // time to hold note down (eg. here it's 300 milliseconds)
-// length of each sample (here 4000 milliseconds) SampleRobot robbie = new SampleRobot("myinstrument",graphic,noteRangeOctsStartStep(1,36,6),
+// length of each sample (here 4000 milliseconds ie 4 seconds) SampleRobot robbie = new SampleRobot("myinstrument",cover,noteRangeOctsStartStep(1,36,6),
                                      volRange(0,127,80),300,4000);
 ```